 • Hypercalcemia (increased concentration of calcium in the blood).

-• Hypercalciuria (increased calcium in the urine).
+• Hypercalciuria ( increased content calcium in urine).

 • Nephrolithiasis.